cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     font-style:italic;
   }
 ```
-The `part` pseudo-element selectors are declared on the `quiz-page` custom element.
-Note that the argument to the `part` pseudo-elements are the values of the name attribute, not selectors like is used for the `slotted` selector.
+The `::part` pseudo-element selectors refer to Web Component elements that contain a `part` attribute.
+Note that the argument to the `::part` pseudo-elements are the values of the name attribute, not selectors like is used for the `slotted` selector.

 Make sure you check out the quiz-page example [in the repo](https://github.com/cdoremus/web-component-demos/tree/main).
 The same repo contains a [page that displays a Web Component with multiple tabs](https://github.com/cdoremus/web-component-demos/blob/main/pseudo-selectors-tabs.html) that also uses custom element specific pseudo-selectors.